HABS-BRAIN/ai-driller/articles/eeg-gcnn.md

 - 203,616 diseased windows
 - 21,718 healthy windows

-For evaluation of the model the authors propose the following scheme:
+For evaluation of the model, the authors propose the following scheme:

 ![Image convolution](articles/images/gcnn-evaluation.jpg)